 The need to involve business managers

-To carry out a data quality governance project, various internal sponsors will be essential.
-All departments are involved: general management, finance, marketing, risk management, internal control, accounting, etc. Very often, each department still manages its own data, which is neither shared nor centralized, which creates significant discrepancies in the figures.
-A cross-functional understanding of the approach allows the creation of a reliable data repository that is shared by all.
+To lead a data quality governance project, various internal sponsors will be essential.
+All departments are mobilized: CEO , finance, marketing, risk management, internal control, accounting, etc. Very often, each department manages its own data, which is therefore neither shared nor centralized, which is not without creating significant discrepancies in the figures.
+A cross-functional understanding of the approach makes it possible to create a reliable data repository shared by all.